 2. Slow Wi-Fi

-There are many reports coming from the Samsung Galaxy A51 users concerning Wi-Fi stability and speed on 2.4 GHz networks.
+Many reports are coming from Samsung Galaxy A51 users concerning Wi-Fi stability and speed on 2.4 GHz networks.
 Many of them tested several networks with different devices and got much better results than with Samsung’s mid-ranger.

 We can’t say with certainty what’s exactly causing this problem or whether it’s a software or hardware issue.
 Some suspect Bluetooth is interfering with Wi-Fi.
 On the other hand, there are some troubleshooting steps you can try.
 Here’s what you can do: